Harmonym/security-lab-time-for-agents/docs/docs/lab-03-safety-systems.md

 ## Lab

-For this lab we will focus on configuring filters to detect injection attack attempts on the inputs and block safety issues in the outputs.
+For this lab we will focus on configuring content filters to detect injection attack attempts on the inputs and block safety issues in the outputs.

 ### Create content filter